The Web address of this

 honestly and patiently will

-your true Self (capital "S") to guide and harmonize the subselves that
+your true Self (capital "S") to harmonize and retrain the subselves that

 cause your shyness.
 As you do this over some weeks or